ayushsubedi/airlines_eda/literature_review/preliminary.md

 ## A Data Mining Approach to Flight Arrival Delay Prediction for American Airline

 (a) the main idea
-- American Airlines delay classifier using Gradient Boosting Classifer covering the top five US airports
+- American Airlines delay prediction using Gradient Boosting Classifer covering the top five US airports

 (b) why (or why not) it will be useful for your project, and
 - The accuracy acheived here using Gradient Boosting Classifier is 85.73%.
 This can serve us as a baseline as we explore other classification algorithms.
-We plan on using more features and more data points, and we think we can improve on this.
 Additionally, this paper explores sampling techniques (such as R-SMOTE) to handle imbalance in classes.
 A similar strategy is required in our case as well.

 (c) its potential shortcomings, that you will try to improve upon
 - A more scientific/data-driven approach on feature selection might lead to greater accuracy score.
-XGboost and Deep Learning algorithm might lead to better accuracy score.
-Additionally, our dataset has more features and more data points.
+Similarly, XGboost, Deep Learning algorithm and other classification algorithms might lead to better accuracy score.
+Our dataset has more features and more data points.
+We also intend to perform dimensionality reduction, clustering and regression.

 ## Estimating Flight Departure Delay Distributions-A Statistical Approach with Long-Term Trend and Short-Term Pattern